purplesyringa/blazingio/README.md

 Additionally, participants may be expected to read each other's code during a hack session, and while it's typically useful to be able to read algorithms themselves, such meager things as optimized I/O are just clutter.
 Indeed, blazingio can handle anything [testlib](https://github.com/MikeMirzayanov/testlib) accepts, so it can be thought of as "obviously correct" if you're looking for a logic error, just like libstdc++.

 So here's a compromise: I compress the library so that it's so small and tidy there are no downsides in copy-pasting it straight to your template.
 The compressed version also includes a link to this repository so that the code is not considered obfuscated.

-## How do I use this in produciton?

-You don't.
-For the love of god, don't use this anywhere but for programming competitions.
-If "**IT CAN TRIGGER ANY SORT OF UB ON INVALID INPUT, INCLUDING SECURITY VULNERABILITIES**" was not obvious enough, maybe consider that it overrides signal handlers by design.

 ## What are the limitations?